hiddenpalaceorg/ps2exe/README.md

+# Usage:
+--append-output - appends current scan to a pre-existing .csv --ignore-existing - overwrites existing .csv --no-contents-checksum - skips the composite checksum calculations (speed up) -o *filename.csv* - output to a specific name (default is results.csv) -f *filename.iso* - pass a single file to the script

 # TODO:
 1. ~~if there's no system.cnf, find psx.exe at the root and get the timestamp/checksum of it~~
 2. ~~fix variants of cdrom: string in system.cnf~~